 Soledad was well-received in Spanish film as well as international co-productions.
-The fragile beauty worked constantly, appearing in numerous movies (she played in over thirty altogether from 1960 to 1970).
+The young beauty worked constantly, appearing in numerous movies (she played in over thirty altogether from 1960 to 1970).
 There were epic adventures (Ursus, The Castilian, Cervantes); horror films (Pyro, Sound of Horror); dramas (Canción de cuna, Currito de la Cruz); comedies (Eva 63, La familia y uno más); and even a spaghetti western (Sugar Colt).
 Her talents in singing and dancing were shown off in several movies as well as on stage in folkloric shows, and she also released a couple of pop records in the mid-1960s with some success.
 Soledad was a well-rounded girl who enjoyed writing poetry, painting, and reading books.

 In 1964 Soledad had made a trio of films in Portugal.
 José Manuel da Conceiçao Simões, a Portuguese racecar driver, was a producer and also acted in them.
 In one of the films, Un día en Lisboa, they played a couple traveling between Estoril and Lisbon.
 After a secret courtship, the pair married in 1966.
 In April 1967 Soledad had her greatest triumph: a baby boy, Antonio.
 Her husband retired from racing and took a safer job in the auto industry.
 Both parents liked cars, and hoped little Tony would follow his father's footsteps.
 At this point Soledad retired from performing in order to raise her son.
 For nearly two years she did not work at all, but when she was offered a role in the western 100 Rifles she decided to return, hoping to receive a great role and become known outside of Spain.
 But she said if she hadn't truly triumphed with a couple of years, she would retire forever.